Table of Contents

 - What do you want to achieve?
 If it’s something simple like a pay raise or a letter of recommendation, try negotiating first.

 - How strong is your case?
-You’ll need solid evidence (documents, not just suspicions) to win.
-Consult with an experienced employment lawyer to assess your chances.
+You’ll need solid evidence (documents, not suspicions) to support it.
+Consult with an experienced employment lawyer to evaluate your case.

 What Damages Are Available In An Employment Law Case?